clutch2sft/rtshark-deployment/README.md

 ### Conclusion
 With these steps, you should have the `rtshark-app` successfully deployed and running on your Orange Pi R1 Plus.
 This setup provides a comprehensive network monitoring and packet capturing solution, ideal for troubleshooting and analysis in various network environments.

 **Disclaimer**: This guide assumes a certain level of technical proficiency in Ansible and Linux systems.
 The provided instructions are for guidance and may require adjustments to fit your specific hardware and software configurations.
+Additionally, the Ansible deployment process utilizes self-signed SSL certificates.
+Users are advised to replace these with their own certificates for enhanced security, a process which is beyond the scope of this guide.

 ---